joseeden/joeden/docs/Linux/Linux Notes/002-User-Administration.md

 ```bash
 useradd ted -s /sbin/nologin
 ```
-If you want user satish to have a non-interactive shell - in other words you don’t want user satish to log in, you must assign a shell named /sbin/nologin as follows
+If you want user ted to have a non-interactive shell - in other words you don’t want user ted to log in, you must assign a shell named /sbin/nologin as follows